Frequently asked questions (FAQ)

 Solar energy is now one of the most cost-effective ways to get the UK to net-zero carbon emissions and to improve security of supply.
 We appreciate not everyone is in favour of solar farms, however, a recent government survey has found that having been asked their views on the prospect of a solar farm being built in their local area, 81% of respondents said they would be very happy, fairly happy or would not mind.
 Only 3% were significantly opposed, while 8% felt that a solar farm would not be feasible locally.

-The planning application has been informed by a Landscape and Visual Assessment (LVA), and considers any potential cumulative impact from other developments nearby.
+The planning application was informed by a Landscape and Visual Assessment (LVA), and considers any potential cumulative impact from other developments nearby.
 The design utilises existing vegetation and includes extensive new planting to reduce potential visibility from local properties.

 What about the impacts on agricultural land?